Robitobi01/MineOS3/README.md

 ### Custom Minecraft hosting and management scripts.

-The Web Interface is now styled in a darker theme.
+The web interface is now styled in a darker and more simple theme.
+It's also not using the boxed layout anymore.

-There are some features in the original MineOS scripts that I didn't bother testing or that I simply removed.
+There are some features in the original MineOS scripts that I didn't bother fixing or simply removed for simplicity's sake.
+The profiles were useless to me and got completely removed.
-For example profiles, md5 hashes, git hash checks, legacy mc versions and more.
-I switched to using the default pam library and replaced the custom server list ping code by mcstatus.
+Some other removed things include md5 hashes, git hash checks, legacy mc versions, different server types and more.

+I switched to using the default Python 3 pam library and replaced the custom server list ping code by mcstatus.

+The CSS color themes now got completely removed because they were fully replaced by the darker theme.

-The root path was changed from / to /mineos to allow reverse proxying MineOS3 on a normal webserver as a subdirectory
+The new config option `misc.web_root = "/"` was added to allow reverse proxying MineOS3 as a sub-directory.
+All the absolute paths got adjusted to either use relative paths or the new config value instead.

 **Required libraries:**
 - mcstatus

 **Required tools:**
+- rdiff-backup
+- rsync
 - screen
+- java
+- nice
+- tar
-- rsync
+- kill
-- rdiff-backup
+- wget

 #

 All credit goes to William Dizon "hexparrot" for the original scripts | [MineOS](https://github.com/hexparrot/mineos)